koor-tech/kbase/docs/support/ksd-getting-started.md

 ---
-title: "KSD Trial - Getting Started"
+title: "Getting Started with KSD"
 ---

 Thank you for trying Koor Storage Distribution.